MichaelHolley/TimezUp/README.md

 It is possible that errors occure with the font I used.
 I included it in the files, but this way sometimes doesn't work very well.
 You can get the font [here](https://fontzone.net/font-details/autumn-regular "Autumn-Font").

-Also I have a unfixed error with resisizing the window.
+I have a unfixed error with resisizing the window.
 -> window.setResizable(false) changed the whole layout of my applet